-- Existing water reclamation plants(WRPs) in southern Africa. - Water supply schemes that are water stressed and where the likelihood is high to implement DPR - Wastewater treatment plants (WWTPs) which are representative of treatment plants of which the secondary treated effluent will be of a quality for which direct or indirect potable reuse can be considered.
-These processes would be conventional activated sludge and membrane bioreactor (MBR) systems. - Representative, i.e. select plants of various configurations that can qualify for DPR in different regions with different water and wastewater qualities.
+- Existing water reclamation plants in Southern Africa. - Water supply schemes that are water stressed and where the likelihood is high to implement DPR. - Wastewater treatment plants which are representative of treatment plants of which the secondary treated effluent will be of a quality for which direct or indirect potable reuse can be considered.
+These processes would be conventional activated sludge and membrane bio-reactor (MBR) systems. - Representative, i.e. select plants of various configurations that can qualify for DPR in different regions with different water and wastewater qualities.

-Based on the above criteria, five treatment plants were selected, consisting of two WRPs and three WWTPs.
-These plants are denoted by WRP A, WRP B, WWTP C, WWTP D and WWTP E. In addition, sampling was also carried out towards the end of the project at a large regional WTP which treats water from a river considered to be increasingly polluted with treated wastewater, industrial effluent and agricultural run-off.
+Based on the above criteria, a total of five treatment plants were selected, consisting of two water reclamation plants (WRPs) and three wastewater treatment plants (WWTPs).
+These plants are denoted by WRP A, WRP B, WWTP C, WWTP D and WWTP E. In addition, sampling was also done towards the end of the project at a large regional water treatment plant (WTP) which treats water from a river considered to be increasingly polluted with treated wastewater, industrial effluent and agricultural run-off.